 Trust me…a more gracious reception you could not ask for by Hal and Nash, the proprietors at Clovis Point Vineyard.

-While there we asked them if they would they happen to know where to get a good burger in the area since Magic’s in Westhampton was closed, and without skipping a beat said to try Luce Hawkins just down the road.
+While there we asked them if they would they happen to know where to get a good burger in the area since Magic’s in Westhampton was closed, and without skipping a beat they said to try Luce Hawkins just down the road.

 They are truly fun people who know how to make folks feel at home.